microsoft/vcpkg-docs/vcpkg/examples/patching.md

 ---
 title: Patching libpng 1.6.37 for UWP compatibility
-description: Learn how to develop and apply patches to a library in a vcpkg portfile.
+description: Learn how to develop and apply patches to a library in a vcpkg portfile. ms.date: 11/30/2022
 ---

-# Patching Example: Patching libpng to work for x64-uwp
+# Patching example: Patching libpng to work for x64-uwp

 ## Initial error logs